keymanapp/ldml-keyboards-dev/docs/testing.md

 ### Normal Test

-The normalization test, tests that the output of an event, if normalized, is unchanged.
+The normalization test tests that the output of an event, if normalized, is unchanged.
 It does this for both NFC and NFD.
 If for a normal form, the output of an event is not the same when normalized into a form, then a further test is done.
 The keystroke is undone (as opposed to hitting backspace) and the previous output is normalized.
 This is fed in as the context for the keystrokes for this event and the output compared against the normalized form of the test output.

 Notice that the engine runs in NFD and returns results in NFD.